 For centuries, scientists thought comets traveled in the Earth's atmosphere, but in 1577, observations made by Danish astronomer Tycho Brahe revealed they actually traveled far beyond the moon.
 Isaac Newton later discovered that comets move in elliptical, oval-shaped orbits around the Sun, and correctly predicted that they could return again and again.

-A recent, highly visible comet was Hale-Bopp, which came within 122 million miles (197 million kilometers) of Earth in 1997.
-Its unusually large nucleus gave off a great deal of dust and gas — estimated at roughly 18 to 25 miles (30 to 40 kilometers) across — appeared bright to the naked eye.
+A recent, highly visible comet was Hale-Bopp, which came within 122 million miles (197 million km) of Earth in 1997.
+Its unusually large nucleus gave off a great deal of dust and gas — estimated at roughly 18 to 25 miles (30 to 40 km) across — appeared bright to the naked eye.

 Comet ISON was expected to give a spectacular show in 2013.
 However, the sun-grazer did not survive its close encounter with the sun and was destroyed in December.

 Additional reporting by Nola Taylor Redd, Space.com Contributor